vztpv/JsonLint/README.md

-# JsonLint - Not Yet.
+# JsonLint - No Support For UTF-8, Unicodes..., // only for ANSI !
     Using ClauText API, like ClauLint (only semantic? validator?)
     No Grammar Check! ??
     Supoort Parallel Parsing.